BMW has announced pricing for its incoming front-wheel-drive hot hatchback, the 128ti.

 A head-up display is available on the 1-series for the first time as is Parking Assistant, which offers automatic assisted parking for parallel or 90-degree parking.

-in spaces that are either parallel or perpendicular to the road.
 Thanks to the BMW Digital Key, you can also now use your smartphone instead of a key, by holding it to the door handle to let you in.

 Finally, BMW’s Siri-style Intelligent Personal Assistant is available on the 1-series – just by saying ‘Hey BMW’.
 It’s fully online and connected and is updated on-air remotely by BMW.

 How are you finding our new site design?
 Tell us in the comments below or send us your thoughts at email@example.com.